+Au Audit Question(s) No

+1. Does the FOG Control Program provide an implementation plan and public outreach that promotes proper disposal of FOG? \boxtimes

+Findings:

-Audit Question(s) No 1.
-Does the FOG Control Program provide an implementation plan and public outreach that promotes proper disposal of FOG?
-Findings: The City contractor who inspects and tests grease removal devices provides a booklet of Best Management Practices (BMPs) to Food Service Establishments.
-Recommendations: Consider public education program on proper disposal of fats oils and grease (ex. the municipal services statement, city website).
+The City contractor who inspects and tests grease removal devices provides a booklet of Best Management Practices (BMPs) to Food Service Establishments.

+Recommendations:

+Consider public education program on proper disposal of fats oils and grease (ex. the municipal services statement, city website).
 See if County has any pamphlets or articles to post.

+2. Does the City properly dispose of all discharges? \boxtimes

+Findings:

+All discharges go to the Orange County Sanitation District.

+Recommendations: None

+3. Does the City have the legal authority to prohibit discharges, and inspect and enforce FOG ordinances? \boxtimes

+Findings:

-Obtain list from the Building Division of any newly installed grease interceptors and provide to City's FOG contractor.
-2. Does the City properly dispose of all discharges? \boxtimes Findings: All discharges go to the Orange County Sanitation District.
-Recommendations: Does the City have the legal authority to prohibit discharges, and inspect and enforce FOG ordinances? \boxtimes Findings: Municipal Code, Chapter 14, Section 30 is dedicated to the monitoring, and control of FOGs into the sewer system.
-Recommendations:
+Municipal Code, Chapter 14, Section 30 is dedicated to the monitoring, and control of FOGs into the sewer system.

+Recommendations: None

-Audit Question(s) Yes No
+Au dit Question(s) Yes No

 4. Does the City maintain records of all installed grease removal devices along with design standards for installation and removal of devices, maintenance requirements, BMP requirements and reporting? \boxtimes

 Findings: The City contractor maintains a list of all devices that have been inspected along with the locations.

 Recommendations: Work with the Community Development Department inspectors to create a comprehensive list of any new installations of grease interceptors and update wastewater crews and contractors regularly.
-Wastewater Supervisor and Jon Kinley, ECIS FOG Contractor.
+Utilities Supervisor and FOG Contractor.

 5. Does the City maintain a list of areas subject to FOG blockages and manage a cleaning schedule for all sources of discharge? \boxtimes

 Findings:

 All high maintenance areas which include areas subject to FOG blockages are included in the following cleaning schedule:

-- High maintenance areas Run 1 (Monthly)
+- High maintenance areas area 1 (Monthly)

-- Airport Run (Monthly)
+- Airport area (Monthly)

-- High Maintenance areas Run 2 (Quarterly)
+- High Maintenance areas 2 (Quarterly)

-- Wet Wells (4 months)
+- Wet Wells (3 months)

-- Traffic Control Run (6 months)
+- Traffic Control areas (6 months)

-Recommendations:
+Recommendations: None